Data protection policy of Jernkontoret

 As far as possible we avoid processing Swedish ID numbers.
 In certain cases, however, it is justified, principally owing to the need we have for secure identification.
 So far as the processing of Swedish ID numbers in the form of company registration numbers for sole trader businesses is concerned, such processing is required provided that the firm is a member through the registered number constituting the Swedish ID number.

 We actively work to ensure that personal data is managed in a secure manner.
 This applies both through the technical and organisational protective measures that we adopt.

-The Swedish Data Protection Authority (which will be changing its name to the Integrity Protection Authority) is the responsible authority for monitoring the application of legislation concerning data protection.
-If you consider that we act incorrectly you can contact the Data Protection Authority, see datainspektionen.se.
+The Swedish Authority for Privacy Protection is the responsible authority for monitoring the application of legislation concerning data protection.
+If you consider that we act incorrectly you can contact the

 Contact us if you have questions about how we process personal data